Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Introduction

 Layerwise adaptive learning rates~\citep{you2017scaling,you2019large} are widely used in deep learning under standard Euclidean spaces.
 These optimizers automatically rescale updates according to gradient magnitudes, which reduces manual tuning and often accelerates convergence.
 However, they disregard the structural geometry of neural networks by treating all parameters as if they belonged to the same category.
-In reality, neural networks contain diverse parameter groups such as matrices in attention layers, vectors in bias terms, and embedding tables.
-Each group serves a distinct functional role and exhibits different scales and curvature properties in the loss landscape~\citep{wang2025sharpness}.
-The key open question is how to design adaptive learning rates beyond standard Euclidean spaces, enabling geometry-aware optimizers to exploit heterogeneous gradient noise across layers and over the course of training (as illustrated in Figure~\ref{fig:noise_heterogeneity}).
+In reality, neural networks contain diverse parameter groups such as matrices in attention layers, vectors in bias terms, and embedding tables, where different layers in each group exhibit vastly different noise profiles as illustrated in our Figure~\ref{fig:noise_heterogeneity}.
+The key open question is how to design adaptive learning rates beyond standard Euclidean spaces, enabling geometry-aware optimizers to exploit heterogeneous gradient noise across layers and over the course of training.

 In this paper, we propose a new geometry-aware optimization algorithm named \emph{Lanton: LAyer-wise Noise-adaptive learning raTe scaling with Operator Norms}.
 Our algorithm dynamically estimates gradient variance in the dual norm induced by the chosen LMO and uses this estimate to assign layerwise learning rates that adapt over the course of training.
 Unlike existing approaches, which treat all layers in a group uniformly, our algorithm accounts for the heterogeneity of gradient noise across layers, leading to smaller learning rates for layers with larger gradient noise, thereby enabling finer-grained and more efficient optimization.
 Importantly, the proposed mechanism is compatible with the geometry-aware optimizers, such as Muon~\citep{jordan2024muon} and D-Muon~\citep{liu2025muon}.
 Our contribution can be summarized as follows.